RUN-KAIST/kaist.run/index/en.md

 # KAIST Algorithmic Problem Solving Club RUN

 ## [ 2024 KAIST 14th ICPC Mock Competition Application ]
-The 2024 KAIST 14th ICPC Mock Competition will be held at KAIST N1 on October 3, 2024!
+The 2024 KAIST 14th ICPC Mock Competition will be held at KAIST N1 on October 3, 2024, National Foundation Day!
 This year, we are allowing non-KAIST students to participate as guests in order to help more people prepare for ICPC.
 For more details, please refer to the [Competition](https://kaist.run/en/contests/) page.
 * [Link for External Team Application](https://forms.gle/JsCjZjH349zPySBj8) (~9/28 23:59)